Alan Bradley (Coronation Street): 1986–1989

-Soon enough, Alan felt emasculated by being second to Rita financially and decided to buy Tilsley's Garage when Brian Tilsley (Christopher Quinten) made plans to move down south with his wife Gail (Helen Worth), but at the last minute, the couple pulled out of the sale.
+Soon enough, Alan felt emasculated by being second to Rita financially and decided to buy Tilsley's Garage when it's owner Brian Tilsley (Christopher Quinten) made plans to move down south with his wife Gail (Helen Worth), but at the last minute, the couple pulled out of the sale.
 Alan, unhappy that his chances of buying the garage were ruined, still had his heart set on marrying Rita and, thinking she needed more convincing, booked a surprise wedding for them at the Weatherfield Register Office.
 He planned to lure Rita there under the pretext that they had been invited to a friend's wedding.
 When they got there, Rita couldn't believe Alan had actually planned for her own surprise wedding.
-Rita promptly got back into the taxi that she had come in.
-Alan left feeling humiliated, slowly came to realise that Rita would never marry him.
+Rita promptly got back into the taxi that she had come in; Alan was left feeling humiliated as he slowly came to the realisation that Rita would never marry him.

 By the time Jenny turned sixteen, she decided to leave school despite Alan wanting her to stay and complete her A-Levels.
 Alan and Rita later found out that Jenny had gone to France to escape them from telling her what to do.
 Alan furiously went to France to find her, but he came back empty-handed.
 She returned to the Weatherfield in October 1987 with the news that she was marrying a French student, Patrice Podevin (Franck Dubosc), after they were now engaged.
 Alan thought Jenny was too young and immature to get married and refused to give his blessing.
 While Rita opposed Alan's views and gave Jenny her own blessing, Alan proved to be right when Jenny cheated on Patrice with Gary Grimshaw (Colin Kerrigan); Patrice broke off the engagement to Jenny and Alan later comforted her when her ex-fiancée went back to France on his own.

 While he managed to reconcile with Jenny in light of her broken engagement, Alan became bored with merely running the video library and sought to expand his business interests.
 In 1988, he found a job fitting burglar alarms.
 Alan soon wanted to go into partnership with his manager Dave Craig (Alan Hulse) and asked Rita to loan him £6,000 to buy into the business.
-When Dave wasn't interested, Alan decided to set up on his own business, creating Bradley Securities Limited using Rita's money to buy a company car.
+When Dave wasn't interested, Alan decided to set up on his own business called Bradley Securities Limited and set about creating it by using Rita's money to buy a company car.
 Despite her reservations, Rita gave Alan a loan and helped him set-up his potential business setting him up in Len's old Builder's Yard.